 But I really don’t think she ever got the idea of rolling them in with the Cloak as a package deal of 3 for 1 until about the time she threw out the question of why Albus had borrowed James’s cloak.
 And that wasn’t until the summer of 2006.

 Because if the Cloak is a “Hallow”, it also needs to be unique.
 The Hallows are all unique.
 They have special powers, or vastly enhanced powers.
 But for the first 6 books of the series, Harry’s Cloak is simply an invisibility cloak.
-It’s never presented as “special”.
+It’s never presented as being particulalry “special”.

-Well, yeah, it’s an invisibility cloak, and that’s pretty cool.
-But it isn’t the only invisibility cloak running around the Potterverse.
-And there has never been any quality peculiar to Harry’s cloak that was ever pointed out to us to set it apart from what is generally expected of invisibility cloaks.
 And there needed to be.
 If, over the course of some 3300 pages Rowling could not give us even one hint that there was something unusual about Harry’s cloak, then I think her claim that it is the third of the Deathly Hallows is just something that she bunged in at the last moment to spin the Hallows into a traditional set of three artifacts, rather than just a super Wand and a mysterious Stone.

 Because she had already demonstrated that all that cloak did was hide you from most peoples’ sight.
 Not even everyone’s sight either.
 Albus was aware of Harry and Ron hidden under it all the way back in either PS/SS or CoS.
 “Moody” could see Harry through it.
-Even Peeves knew Harry was there.
+Even Peeves knew when Harry was there.
 Rowling has backpedaled in an interview by trying to claim that Albus couldn’t actually see them, he was aware of them because he had (nonverbally) cast a Hominum Revelio.
-It’s clumsy, but that might account for it.
-If I believed it.
+It’s clumsy, but that might account for it, if I believed it.
 But I’m no longer willing to give Rowling even that much of a pass.
 She’s lied to us too often for that.

 Impostor!Moody could definitely see through it in GoF.
 I’m sure that real Moody could have too.
 And Peeves was instantly aware of Harry, under the cloak, as soon as Harry stepped into a hallway that Peeves was setting up some of his mischief in.
 That was all the way back in PS/SS.
+Does Rowling honestly believe that nobody remembers what they read?

 Albus also was quick at the beginning to PoA to caution him that an invisibility cloak would not hide one from Dementors, either.
 Which was confirmed during the trio’s raid on the Ministry in DHs and which makes the claim that it would have ever hidden anyone from Death a bit problematic.